veerababum/IosGitSample/AMP-Guide.md

 *  Here is a step by step guide: [AMP For IOS Installation Guide](https://support.ssbbartgroup.com/hc/en-us/articles/206475325-AMP-for-iOS-Installation-Guide)

 ## Testing With AMP For IOS
-* Run the Xcode UI Test suite
+* Run the Xcode UI Test suite, In Xcode UI Test suite that hits every visual element of your app

 *  Testing is Completed change the active report in the AMP portal so it is not modified